-Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Prostate cancer screening exams

+For men age 50 and older, covered services include the following - once every 12 months:

+- Digital rectal exam - Prostate Specific Antigen (PSA) test

+There is no coinsurance, copayment, or deductible for an annual PSA test.

+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

 There is no coinsurance, copayment, or deductible for Medicare-covered prosthetic devices and related supplies.

-Authorization is required.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-There is no coinsuration consumption of the doctor treating the chronic services.
-Authorization is required Authorization is required ~ Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but There is no coinsurance, copayment, or deductible
+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+There is no coinsurance, copayment, or deductible for Medicare-covered pulmonary rehabilitation services.